Augustin007/anremithrl-s-guide-to-earendor/Campaigns/1600 Shattering of Shadows/Campaign/Session 2 - Shattering of Shadows.md

 Thalen sells to the Sorian order.

 Frustrated at the little effort really put into peace, Thalen Nokkaran decides to take things into his own hands.
+He attempts to convince people to form a peace.

 | Previous | Campaign | Next |
 |:--:|:--:|:--:|